yashpatil454/Vectorless-RAG-Project/README.md

 ## To commplete
-1. Store chunks by sections
-2. summary to metadata
-3. deepen the tree
+1. deepen the tree on subsections and check if it is hopping to child nodes